lmeyer2/coreclr-wiki/Contributing.md

 PR Review
 =========

 Team and community members will provide feedback on your change.
 Community feedback is highly valued.
 You will often see the absense of team feedback if the community has already provided good review feedback.

-Once feedback has been resolved and at least 2 .NET team members have signed-off, the PR will be merged.
-In the case of smaller changes, a team member may merge a PR without any additional feedback.
+Based on the size and impact of the change, and your history with the CoreCLR community, 1-2 core members will review every PR prior to merge.

 You may be asked to meet the published requirements for [performance](https://github.com/dotnet/coreclr/wiki/Performance) and [GC contributions](https://github.com/dotnet/coreclr/wiki/Garbage-Collector-Contributions).